EPOCH: A Poetic Psy-Phi Saga

 — Seth Herd, Ph.D., Research Fellow in AGI Alignment, Astera Institute

-— Eliot Peper, author of eleven novels, including the science fiction works Foundry, Reap3r, and Veil
+— Eliot Peper, author of twelve novels, including the science fiction works Foundry, Reap3r, and Veil

 — Tony Pelham, playwright, technologist, and co-author of Twisted Links